 We grab breakfast, check out of the hotel and board our private bus for a hard-hitting day ahead.

 We head to Belgrade but incorporate a visit to Srebrenica, the site of a mass genocide in the 1990’s in which an estimated 8,000 men and boys were exterminated in a mass slaughter inside a warehouse.

 We will many sites, the highlights being the vast memorials, the warehouses were the Dutch peacekeepers military base was located and the sites of the massacre.
 We will also try our best to arrange a talk with a survivor of the massacre.

-We board the bus and continue on to Serbia.
+We board the minibus and continue on to Serbia.

-Evening arrival in Belgrade, check into our floating boat hotel and head out for dinner and drinks.
+Evening arrival in Belgrade, check into our floating boat hotel that was a former Yugoslavian cruiseship and head out for dinner and drinks.